 We have a few recommendations for you to consider when deciding where to invest your Roth IRA.

-The most simple option is to choose a robo-advisor like Betterment or Wealthfront.
+The most simple option is to choose a robo-advisor like Wealthfront.
 The robo-advisors are low-cost investment platforms because they rely heavily on trading algorithms.
-If you feel more comfortable in the stock market and want more freedom to select individual stocks, explore major companies like Fidelity, Vanguard or T. Rowe Price.
+If you feel more comfortable in the stock market and want more freedom to select individual stocks, explore major companies.
 But don’t forget to diversify!